111th Attack Squadron: Air Defense Command

-With the 111th's return from the Korean War, the 111th was re-equipped with the Very Long Range (VLR) F-51H Mustang, which had been developed to escort B-29 Superfortress bombers in the Pacific Theater from the Mariana Islands to the Japanese Home Islands.
+With the 111th's return from the Korean War, the 111th was re-equipped with the very long range F-51H Mustang, which had been developed to escort B-29 Superfortress bombers in the Pacific Theater from the Mariana Islands to the Japanese Home Islands.
 The F-51H would allow the squadron to intercept any unidentified aircraft over any part of Texas.
 The squadron became part of Air Defense Command (ADC) and resumed its postwar mission of Texas air defense.

-It wasn't until 1955 that the squadron received jets from ADC, receiving F-80B and F-80C Shooting Stars and being re-designated as a Fighter-Interceptor Squadron.
-The 111th received F-80C-11 (modified F-80A to F-80C standards) Shooting Stars on 1 July 1955, and on 1 July 1956 the 111th FIS commenced to participate in the active ADC runway alert program at Ellington AFB.
+It wasn't until 1955 that the squadron received jets from ADC, receiving F-80B and F-80C Shooting Stars and being redesignated as the 111th Fighter-Interceptor Squadron.
+The 111th received F-80C-11 (modified F-80A to F-80C standards) Shooting Stars on 1 July 1955, and on 1 July 1956 the 111th commenced to participate in the active ADC runway alert program at Ellington Air Force Base.

-With the squadron's conversion from the obsolescent F-80-day fighters to the all-weather/day/night F-86D Sabre Interceptor in 1957, plans were made to reorganize the 600-man Augmented Squadron to an Air Defense Command group structure.
-On 1 July 1957, the 111th was authorized to expand to a group level, and the 147th Fighter-Interceptor Group was established by the National Guard Bureau.
-The 111th FIS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 147th Headquarters, 147th Material Squadron (Maintenance), 147th Combat Support Squadron, and the 147th USAF Dispensary.
-In June 1959 the squadron traded their F-86Ds for the upgraded F-86L Sabre Interceptor with uprated afterburning engines and new electronics.
+With the squadron's conversion from the obsolescent F-80-day fighters to the all-weather/day/night F-86D Sabre Interceptor in 1957, plans were made to reorganize the 600-man Augmented Squadron to an ADC group structure.
+On 1 July 1957, the 111th was authorized to expand to a group level, and the 147th Fighter-Interceptor Group was established].
+The 111th became the group's flying squadron.
+Other elements assigned into the group were the 147th group headquarters, 147th Material Squadron (maintenance and supply), 147th Air Base Squadron, and the 147th USAF Dispensary.
+In June 1959 the squadron traded their F-86Ds for the upgraded F-86L Sabres with uprated afterburning engines and new electronics.